Skip to main content

 Changes to the weather can occur quickly, so please keep up-to-date with the latest forecasts.
 For national severe weather information, MetService is New Zealand’s only authorised provider of Severe Weather Alerts.

-There are no Thunderstorm Watches or Warnings for the Waikato region.
-However, there is a possibility severe thunderstorm watches or warnings may be issued by MetService at short notice so please be alert for and act on these without hesitation – do not wait for further analysis by Waikato Regional Council.
+There is a possibility severe thunderstorm warnings may be issued by MetService at short notice, so please be alert for and act on these without hesitation – do not wait for further analysis by Waikato Regional Council.

 Likely/potential Impacts